Installation

 License Activation

-Before you can import imfusion
+Before you can import imfusion, you must activate it once.

 The activation can be done either through the ImFusionSuite (a prompt will appear the first time you start it) or through the Python CLI: